varocarbas/ChromaticEncryption/README.md

 This code is very similar to the one of the original v.1.3 in varocarbas.com (http://varocarbas.com/tools/chromatic/1.3/).
 I have only removed/adapted parts dealing with private or irrelevant information.
 The functionalities (encryption/decryption) are identical.
-I (= varocarbas = Alvaro Carballo Garcia) am the sole author of each single bit of this code.

 This is a ready-to-use application which only needs the following basic modifications:
 - Updating the DB-connection information in the db.php file.